ovh/docs/pages/platform/public-cloud/changing_hourly_monthly_billing/guide.en-ca.md

 ![Confirm billing calculation change](images/confirm_to_monthly_updated.png){.thumbnail}

-Once you have confirmed your choice, your next bill will include the hourly cost of the instance for the remaining days of the month, along with the cost for the next month at the monthly flat rate.
+Once you have confirmed your choice, your next bill will include the hourly-rate part of the month (1st of the month until the change) and the pro rata monthly fee for the remaining month.

 ## Go further